software-mansion/react-native-reanimated/docs/docs/api/hooks/useAnimatedKeyboard.md

 :::caution

-On Android, set `android:windowSoftInputMode` in your `AndroidMainfest.xml` according to your use case.
-On Androids < 11 set it to `adjustResize` or `adjustPan` to get info about keyboard and layout the app correctly.
-On Androids >= 11 you can also use `adjustNothing` and layout the app yourself based on `useAnimatedKeyboard` data.
-You can set `android:windowSoftInputMode` programatically by using for example [this](https://github.com/zubricky/react-native-android-keyboard-adjust) package.
+On Android, make sure to set `android:windowSoftInputMode` in your `AndroidMainfest.xml` to `adjustResize`.

 :::